Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Home to one of the world’s most important salt deposits and priceless medieval architecture, Cardona is a town worth visiting and a great day trip from Barcelona.

 The highlight of this city is undoubtedly the Salt Mountain, a geological wonder made almost entirely of this edible mineral.
-Another gem is the imposing medieval castle, with centuries and centuries of history lying behind its walls.
+Another gem is the imposing medieval castle, with centuries of history lying behind its walls.

 Discover how magical a salty world can be by walking through an old mining facility and get back in time by exploring Cardona’s medieval fortress.
 We’ll show here you everything you need to know to plan this adventure in Cardona, Spain.